What we believe but cannot prove 2011 Aug 31Posted by Karl in : philosophy , 2 comments

 Grandma and I shared a sly sense of humour and I felt that connection from a young age.
 She was always ready for a joke.
 One day, I went to Grandpa and asked him something.
 “You’ll have to ask the boss,” he said.
 So, I went to Grandma and she said, “well, you’ll have to go ask the boss.”
 They were tricksters together and I liked their games.

 Grandma stands as a beacon of how gentle and noble a life can be.
 This is a light I will not forget.
 Grandma enriched my life and the best honour I can give is to remember that kindness and to pass it on.

 Thank you Grandma Lucy.
 We love you and we celebrate your life.

-philosophy , 1 comment so far
+philosophy , add a comment

 I recently churned through the novel Atlas Shrugged.
 In this novel, Ayn Rand presents her philosophy of Objectivism.
 I like philosophy.
 I like novels.
 I even like philosophical novels, so I thought that Atlas Shrugged might be the perfect book for me.
 After reading the novel, I planned to write about Objectivism.
 The thing is, I found the characters and events in the novel so absurd that I find it hard to evaluate the philosophy.